dbt-labs/docs.getdbt.com/website/blog/2023-05-02-modeling-ragged-time-varying-hierarchies.md

 ### Multivalued dimensional model

 In dimensional modeling, we have *fact* tables that contain measurements and *dimension* tables that contain the context for those measurements (attributes).
 In our eBike data warehouse, we have a fact table that contains one record for each eBike for each day it is ridden and the measured mileage accumulated during rides that day.
+This fact table contains *surrogate key* columns, indicated by the `_sk` suffix.
+These are usually system-generated keys used to join to other tables in the database; the specific values of these keys are not important.

 **`fct_daily_mileage`:**